EddieStn/hangman/README.md

 * Player vs Player
     * Make the game more fun by playing with a partner where you play the same word, but neither of you can see the others guesses
     * Will workd great with a scoreboard too!

+# Project Planning

+### When planning my program I had the following in mind:

+What functions do I need and what`s the best way to make my code OOP The steps are as follows:
+1. Make a list of words
+2. Create the hangman stages
+3. Create the greetings function
+4. Built a check_guess() function which I later embedded into the while loop of the hangman() function
+5. Built the play_loop function which starts the game again
+6. Create the menu() function which includes rules and the option to start the game
+7. Call the menu() function in the greetings() function
+8. Call the greetings() function in the global scope, this making it the only function called
+9. Use the time library for a better text flow in the game with time.sleep()
+10. Using the OS library, create a function to clear the terminal and call it in other functions where needed

+* User inputs:
+    * Where should I use them
+        * inputs are used in every function to ask for name, guess, yes/no values
+    * How best to deal with them
+        * using try blocks and if/else statements for handling
+    * What are all the ways to break the code so I can handle them
+        * passing integers for a string input
+        * return on no input
+        * white spaces
+        * multiple characters (for guessing)
+        * not the required input (Y/N)

 # Technology